preetisawant/cloud-foundry/how-to/setting-up-your-ibm-cloud-environment/provisioning-in-a-vpc.md

 ## Enabling Monitoring
 {: #enable-monitoring}

-With CFEE 5.2 release enable monitoring in VPC CFEE cluster is available.
+With the CFEE 5.2 release, enabling monitoring on a VPC infrastructure is supported.

-Monitoring is same as we have in CFEE classic but with few limitation.
-To know more [CFEE Monitoring](https://cloud.ibm.com/docs/cloud-foundry?topic=cloud-foundry-monitoring#MonitoringVPC)
+Monitoring on VPC has some limitations compared to monitoring on classic infrastructure as detailed in [Monitoring](cloud-foundry?topic=cloud-foundry-monitoring#MonitoringVPC).

 ## Limitations
 {: #limitations}